iakovn/mkdocs-arch/docs/decisions/0001-use-mkdocs-and-c4-diagrams.md

-# Use Markdown and C4 Diagrams
+# Use MkDocs and C4 Diagrams

+* Status: Accepted
+* Deciders: iakovn
+* Date: 2025-10-20

 ## Context and Problem Statement